bl0x/gate_macro_gen/README.md

 Use the `test.bash` script to run a quick test with the `minimal.py` example.

+## Geometry export

+Specifying `a.vis_type = "VTK"` in the above example uses the VTK visualisation engine of Geant4 (if compiled in).
+The constructed geometry is then exported as `scene_vtk.gltf` in the popular GLTF format.
+An additional export is done after running the simulation, to also visualize the trajectories.
+This file is called `scene_trajectories.gltf`.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.